splendo/kaluga/base/crc/README.md

 This library calculates Cyclic Redundancy Checks (CRC) over `ByteArray`s.

 ## Installing
 This library is available on Maven Central.
-You can import Kaluga CRC as follows:
+You can import Kaluga Base CRC as follows:

 ```kotlin
 repositories {